loisenjoki/informedApp/README.md

 ## Getting Started

-This project has beed developed using flutter and tested in android application minSdkVersion 21
+This project has beed developed using flutter and tested in android application minSdkVersion 21 The app runs on Tools • Dart 2.16.1 • DevTools 2.9.2 versions

 ## How to install the application:
 run this command in your termina: